OSGeo/grass/CONTRIBUTING.md

 GRASS GIS is written in more than one programming language, but you need to know only the language relevant to your contribution.
-While much of the source code is written in C, a significat portion is written in Python.
+While much of the source code is written in C, a significant portion is written in Python.
 A compiler is needed to convert the C and C++ source code into executable files ("binaries").
 In contrast, Python is an interpreted language that can only be executed with Python software.
 There is also documentation